jian-mo/DoubanZan/README.md

 DoubanZan
 =========

-Auto praise broadcasts of your douban friends
+Auto  like broadcasts of your douban friends